-- Fort Hood's Transition Assistance Soldier for Life, - U.S. Chamber of Commerce Hiring Our Heroes Program, - Career Technology Education Programs and, - P-20 Council.
+• Fort Hood's Transition Assistance Program,

+- U.S. Chamber of Commerce Hiring Our Heroes Program,

+- Career Technology Education Programs, and

+- P-20 Council.

-Developing the youth and future career marketability of our customers, the Director of Industry Education Partnerships, provides local ISDs an Education Outreach Specialist, who provide students at each High School with local labor market information, actively participating in efforts to align training options with skills that make students exemplary competitors for local high-skill, high-wage jobs.
-The Student Occupational Awareness and Recognition (SOAR) Program is currently operating in eight school districts in Central Texas including Temple, Belton, Killeen, Troy, Salado, Troy, Lampasas, Gatesville and Academy.
+Developing the youth and future career marketability of our customers, the Director of Industry Education Partnerships, provides works with local ISDs to coordinate the services and training provided by an Workforce Education Outreach Specialists.
+These Specialists, who provide students at each participating High Schools with local labor market information and, actively participateing in efforts to align training options with skills that make students exemplary competitors for local high-skill, highwage jobs.
+The Education Outreach Specialists' program, Student Occupational Awareness and Recognition (SOAR), Program is currently operating in eight thirteen school districts in Central Texas including Academy, Belton, Cameron, Copperas Cove, Gatesville, Holland, Killeen, Lampasas, Priority Charter of Central Texas, Rockdale, Salado, Temple, TroyTemple, Belton, Killeen, Troy, Salado, Troy, Lampasas, Gatesville and Academy.
 The program provides career guidance and information to middle school and high school students.
-The goal is to expose, educate, and engage students in career development and career decision-making by promoting opportunities such as dual credit, industry based certifications, internships, and post-secondary enrollment which enhance a student's career pathway.
+The goal is to expose, educate, and engage students in career development and career decision-making by promoting opportunities such as dual credit, industrybased certifications, internships, and post-secondary enrollment which enhance a student's career pathway.
+The program provides career services to students at public middle and high schools, grades six through twelve, and students receive in-depth education with career exploration and preparation as well as access to the up-to-date labor market data.